LeHaine/kt-ldtk-api/README.md

 # About
 **!!
 This project is currently in development and should not be used yet !!**

-This is a Kotlin to load **LDtk project json** files and render them in LibGDX.
+This is a Kotlin API to load **LDtk project json** files and render them in LibGDX.

 [LDtk official website](https://ldtk.io/)